yjyin19/nlp_coursework/README.md

 ## Author-profiling

-NN models for detecing fake news spreaders.
+NN models for detecing fake news spreaders on twitter.
 This is an attempt for the shared task [Profiling Fake News Spreaders on Twitter](https://pan.webis.de/clef20/pan20-web/author-profiling.html)

 ---